edhowland/vish/Bugs.md

 ## Bug: :fret opcode will not work if encountered inside a loop frame or block frame.

-Since the current stack is inside either MainFrame or outer FunctionFrame, :frep trys to push the return value.
-It might be returning to a LoopFrame or BlockFrame.
-In that case, the frames.peek.ctx wil be nil or undefined method call.
+Since the current stack is inside either MainFrame or outer FunctionFrame, In that case, the frames.peek.ctx wil be nil or undefined method call.

 The solution would to